mas-chat/mas/README.md

 ------------

 Not really possible right now.
 Only usable when the new MAS server is feature complete.
-The old server implementation is not available publicly.
+The old Perl server implementation is not publicly available.

 Prerequisites:

 - Qooxdoo desktop SDK (version 3.5): http://qooxdoo.org/
 - Node.js (version 0.11.10 or later): http://nodejs.org/
 - Redis: http://redis.io/
-- Perl: http://www.perl.org/ (For the IRC apapter, will be replaced with Node.js eventually)

 OS support
 ----------

-IRC adapter is Linux only as it uses Linux epoll() system call directly.
-To be changed.
+MacOS and Linux.

 Plan
 ----

 Complete the new MAS server implementation.
 Polish everything.
 Create a bundle that is easy to install.

 Feedback
 --------